Morton’s Neuroma Treatment at Foot Foundation

 Causes & Risk Factors

-Footwear – narrow toe boxes, high heels, thin or hard soles increasing forefoot compression
+Footwear: narrow toe boxes, high heels, thin or hard soles increasing forefoot compression

 Occupational standing or long walking on firm floors

-Adjacent pathology – metatarsalgia, MTP joint synovitis or instability, hammertoes
+Adjacent pathology: metatarsalgia, MTP joint synovitis/instability, hammertoes

 Female sex and age 30–60 commonly affected